Published 06 Dec 2018

 Previously, these were allocated in several different ways, including criteria set by local councils.
 For example, whether potential buyers worked in the local area or if they were already in council housing.
 This now has changed.

-We’ve asked one of our panel mortgage advisers, De Havilland Group Limited, to discuss the Government's recent announcement of the following measures to boost affordable home ownership.
+We’ve asked one of our panel mortgage advisers, De Havilland Group Limited, to discuss the Government's announcement of the following measures to boost affordable home ownership.

 Shared Ownership rules relaxed